-Our principal office is located in Lowell, Massachusetts, where we lease 52,802 square feet of office, laboratory, manufacturing and inventory-storage space.
+Our principal office is located at 1001 Pawtucket Boulevard West, Suite 280, Lowell, Massachusetts 01854, where we lease 52,802 square feet of office, laboratory, manufacturing and inventory-storage space.
 We lease this space under a lease agreement, as amended, that terminates on July 31, 2026.
-In June 2021, we entered into a Sublease agreement for 33,339 square feet of office and manufacturing space in Lexington, Massachusetts, which expires in June 2029.
 Further, we maintain inventory at storage warehouses in Schiphol, Netherlands and in Frankfurt, Germany.
-We believe that our facilities are sufficient to meet our current needs.
+We believe that our facilities are sufficient to meet our current needs, but to account for our planned expansion, we anticipate subleasing additional space in Lexington, Massachusetts starting July 2021.